neoclide/coc-python/Readme.md

 To see all available Python commands, open the Command Palette and type `Python`.

+**Note:** to enable multiple linters, edit the configuration file instead of use `python.setLinter` command.

 ## Features

 Except from `test`, `debug` and `datascience` features of [vscode-python](https://github.com/Microsoft/vscode-python).